When you wake up, do any of the following symptoms sound familiar?

 If you have experienced such symptoms regularly, you may be one of many people who suffer from tooth grinding or clenching during your sleep.

 Also called bruxism, it is estimated that everyone experiences this sleep disorder at some stage in their life and it is very common in young children.
 Often temporary, this problem usually resolves without treatment, however, chronic bruxism can have a major impact on your teeth, jaw and general wellbeing.

 With repeated, intense teeth clenching and grinding you may experience pain in the surrounding tissues, joints and muscles of the head and neck.
 The forces can also lead to broken teeth, filling and crowns.

-Here at the Family Dental Practice we can treat these symptoms by reducing or eliminating the intensity of your clenching and grinding.
-By doing this we are effectively minimising the source of pain and the forces breaking and wearing down your teeth.
+Here at The Family Dental & Implant Centre, we can treat these symptoms by reducing or eliminating the intensity of your clenching and grinding by providing a mouth-guard for you to wear while you sleep.
+By doing so, we are effectively minimising the source of pain and the forces wearing down your teeth.